April 21 11:00 AM to 1:00 PM local time

 - What concepts or vocabulary can we use in order to explain the value of information architecture to our colleagues, clients, and communities?

 This workshop sets out to address these questions and to clarify the ‘Value of IA’.
-The two day Roundtable is open to anyone with an interest in IA and continues the Roundtable’s tradition of gathering practitioners, researchers, and educators from around the world to discuss critical aspects of our discipline and share what is discussed with the broader IA community.
+The multi-day Roundtable is open to anyone with an interest in IA and continues the Roundtable’s tradition of gathering practitioners, researchers, and educators of all levels of expertise and from around the world to discuss critical aspects of our discipline and share what is discussed with the broader IA community.

 Day 1 consists of framing presentations, a series of lightning talks, group activities and discussion.
-Day 2 consists of group make-a-thons aimed at developing artifacts capturing or summarizing the outputs of Day 1, and concludes with group presentations of their outputs.
+Day 2 consists of asynchronous group make-a-thons aimed at developing artifacts capturing, summarizing, or developing the outputs of Day 1.
+Day 3 concludes with group presentations of their outputs and synthesis.

 To learn more about the Information Architecture Roundtable and the themes for the previous eight roundtables, visit https://www.iaroundtable.org/.